Importing and Exporting CSVs to Mass Update Prices and Quantities

 If all validation steps succeed, a “Save Updates” button will appear, allowing you to save all updates to Staged Inventory.
 You can now skip to step 5 below.

-4. If you choose "Cancel," the import process will stop and no updates will be made.
+1. Cancel - Selecting this option will stop the import process and no updates will be made.

-- Once updates are made, you can choose to update the invalid row with the “Update” button, cancel the operation with the “Cancel” button, or return to the previous screen with the “Go Back” button.
-You will not be able to proceed until the validation errors are resolved.
+- Once all corrections are made, you can choose to update the invalid row with the “Update” button and resolve the validation error, cancel the operation with the “Cancel” button, or return to the previous screen with the “Go Back” button.
+You will not be able to proceed with the import until all validation errors are resolved.

 5. Once the “Save Updates” button is clicked, you will be shown a visualization of the price updates as they are uploaded: